SoftwareGuy/ENet-CSharp/README.md

 `PacketFlags.UnreliableFragmented` a packet will be unreliably fragmented if it exceeds the MTU.
 By default packets larger than MTU are fragmented reliably.

+`PacketFlags.Instant` a packet will not be bundled with other packets at a next service iteration and sent instantly instead.
+This delivery type trades multiplexing efficiency in favor of latency.
+The same packet can't be used for multiple `Peer.Send()` calls.

 #### EventType
 Definitions of event types for `Event.Type` property: